bekirbakar/embedded-project-collection/README.md

 Specifications

-- Info: Aug 1, 2018 - Freelance
+- Info: Aug 1, 2018 / Freelance
 - Language: C
 - Hardware: STM32F1 Devices, DC Motors

 ## Lighting Circuit

-You can find here the Schematic, PCB, and resource files of the lighting circuit to be used in Car Trunks.
+You can find here the Schematic, PCB designs, and resource files of the lighting circuit to be used in Car Trunks.

 Specifications

 - Info: Nov.
-2017 - Freelance
+2017 / Freelance
 - Software Used: DipTrace

-Components
+Main Components

-- 560 or 1000 OHM Resistance
+- 560 and 1000 OHM Resistance
 - Nationstar 2835 SMD LED

-Dimensions
+PCB Dimensions

-- PCB: 1900-1997 cm
+- PCB: 1900 - 1997 cm
 - Resistance: 1206 SMD
 - Cable Dia: 1.5 mm
 - Hole Dia: 2 mm

+## Stop Button

+You can find here the Schematic, PCB designs, and resource files of the Stop Button.
+This project is implemented for people who use wheelchairs in public buses.
+This is done by assembling Stop Button to the level that can person access and flushing green and red LED by making it recognizable.

+Specifications

+- Info: Sep.
+2017 / Freelance
+- Software Used: DipTrace

+Main Components

+- Tach Button
+- Resistance

+PCB Dimensions

+- 1900 - 1997 cm
+- Hole DIA: 2 mm
+- Cable DIA: 1.5 mm